 Psoriasis also can experience big benefits from moderate sun exposure.
 UVB rays are the most helpful for this type of skin condition, so skipping the sunscreen can be best for skin affected by psoriasis since sunscreen specifically blocks UVB rays.

 People with persistent psoriasis can come back from remote islands where they were swimming in the ocean, getting lots of sun, and not bathing for many days at a time with vastly improved skin.
 Sometimes our modern world isn't helping us heal our summer skin conditions, and nature actually knows best.

 Sunlight is one of the best ways for our bodies to generate natural Vitamin D, and studies suggest that our own Vitamin D production is superior to any orally ingested Vitamin D supplements.
 This has a whole host of benefits throughout the body including immune regulation, which directly relates to improvements in chronic skin problems.
-So, get out there and catch some safe rays.

 5. Hydro Power for Skin Problems

 If you're traveling, you should know that whatever water you come in contact with can greatly affect your skin.
 Whether it's tap water in a different locale or swimming in natural bodies of water, there can be upsides and downsides to water quality.

 Saltwater is particularly cleansing to skin because of its mineral content and can be a huge benefit to people battling acne and psoriasis.
 It can regulate hydration levels in the skin as well, making you more comfortable overall.
 There really is something to the "healing waters" of mineral springs and oceans for skin recovery when seen in this light.